 The peritoneum is the membrane that lines the cavity of the abdomen.
 Peritoneal surface malignancies refer to a variety of tumors that include extensive peritoneal involvement and may or may not also involve solid organs, such as the liver, spleen and lymph nodes.
 These tumors originate from the appendix, rectum, colon, stomach, ovaries and other organs, and then spread to the peritoneal surface of the abdominal cavity and other organs.

-A highly skilled, board-certified surgical oncologist, Dr. Brown has more than a decade of experience in performing complex and advanced surgical procedures.
+A surgical oncologist, Dr. Brown has more than a decade of experience in performing complex and advanced surgical procedures.
 Dr. Brown’s multispecialty team includes surgical, medical and radiation oncologists, and radiologists, who work closely together to offer each patient a comprehensive cancer treatment plan tailored to his or her needs.

 Patients' care teams also include nutritionists, naturopathic clinicians, pain management clinicians, mind-body therapists, physical therapists and spiritual counselors to help manage side effects and improve quality of life.